Temperance Flowerdew

-Flowerdew was one of the few survivors of the winter of 1609–10, known as the "Starving Time", which killed almost ninety percent of Jamestown's inhabitants.
+Flowerdew was one of the few survivors of the winter of 1609–10, known as the "Starving Time", which killed almost ninety percent of Jamestown's inhabitants, including her first husband, Richard.
 Later, upon the death of her second husband, George Yeardley, Flowerdew became one of the wealthiest women in Virginia.
 Upon her death, the estate was transferred to her children despite the efforts of her third husband to claim it.

 Flowerdew was named one of the Virginia Women in History by the Library of Virginia in 2018.